n7tae/mvoice/README.md

 ```

-Then you can download and build qdv:
+Then you can download and build mvoice:

 ```bash
 git clone git://github.com/n7tae/mvoice.git